zeptofs/api-documentation/source/index.html.md

 }
 ```

-When using the authorisation code grant above, Split will return a `refresh token` along with the access token.
+When using the authorisation code grant above, Zepto will return a `refresh token` along with the access token.
 Access tokens are short lived and last 2 hours but refresh tokens do not expire.

 When the access token expires, instead of sending the user back through the authorisation flow you can use the refresh token to retrieve a new access token with the same permissions as the old one.